Alex-Gichau/geeshau-mgt-system/README.md

 * Display calendar of events and allow set different events [FUTURE]
 * Store and fetch list of members on dashboard.
 * Show details of one member and allow editting.
 Mark full member or otherwise/status.
-* Allow messaging via bulkk SMS service.
+* Allow messaging via bulk SMS service.
 * Allow grouping of members into various Church groups

 <hr>